The foundation of Notre Dame Cathedral

-Notre Dame Cathedral carried through the centuries the spiritual and religious heritage of the people of Paris, these generations of kings, queens, emperors, heroes and ordinary citizens.
+It carried throughout the centuries the spiritual and religious heritage of the people of Paris and generations of kings, queens and emperors.

-In 528AD the Merovingian King Childebert built a chapel dedicated to Notre Dame on the location of the current sacristy.
+In 528AD the Merovingian King Childebert built a second chapel, dedicated to Notre Dame, on the site of the current sacristy.

 By the 12th century the two buildings had unfortunately fallen into ruins.